 The course gives any student a better understanding of the world and therefore leads well into the further study of any humanity, art or science subject.
 Of course, it is also the natural precursor to A level geography.

-Contact Mr Oldroyd or your Geography teacher for more information.
+Contact Mr Oldroyd, Head of Geography, or your Geography teacher for more information.

 GCSE History

 Why study History?